 Address – Former refreshment rooms on Port Pirie Railway Station platform.

-The club’s layout in the former refreshment rooms a is quite a large layout at about 30 feet long with nine tracks running around it on three levels.
+The club’s layout is in the former refreshment rooms on what was one of the longest platforms in South Australia.
+It is quite a large layout at about 30 feet long with several tracks running around it on three levels.
 A photo of the layout is on the website.
 Running days are held on the first Sunday of the month.
-The club layout is now owned by the Council and because of Covid, has been closed down temporarily.
-Hopefully the layout will reopen later in 2022 as Covid restrictions ease.
-For more information, contact Paul.
+The club layout is now owned by the Council as is some of the rolling stock on the layout.

 SANGS – South Australian N Gauge Society Inc.